Min Khin Saw: Brief

 Min Khin Saw became a dowager queen in 1609 when her husband died.
 She fled Toungoo in August 1612 when the combined forces of Portuguese Syriam (Thanlyin) and Martaban (Mottama) attacked Toungoo.
 King Anaukpetlun gave her a two-story house in Pinya (near Ava) with a retinue of servants.

+In popular culture

+She was portrayed by Ratchanee Siralert in the 2003 Thai television drama Kasattriya (กษัตริยา), under the name Chao Nang Nanthavadi.and The Legend of King Naresuan Part VI in 2015 portrayed by Ratchanee Siralert Once again.